 Try to make it fun!

 Stick to the time.
-The volunteer will cut you off at 5 minutes!
+Make sure each of you speak equally.
+The volunteer will cut you off at 8 minutes!

 Although the block-based coding you practised at home solved only simple problems with a simple language, we'll look briefly at four concepts you used which are also at the heart of professional coding.

 This is your opportunity to ask questions about last week's assignments.
 If you would like some assistance on any of the exercises, the teaching assistants will be available to help.

 Whilst you are getting help with your Coursework exercises, each student will have a work with one of the instructors to solve a programming problem using the Code.org block-programming environment.